 What are an ADA drive-by lawsuits?
-We’ll discuss why grandfathering is no longer effective for bar and nightclub owners and how to avoid frivolous lawsuits.
+Learn why grandfathering is no longer effective and how to avoid frivolous lawsuits.

 Does the world seem to be getting more and more out of control?
 It seems that life here in the U.S. gets crazier by the day.
-Is this a sign of desperate times or an overly-litigious society…people looking to make an easy buck?
-Just think about the frivolous lawsuits we read about every day; here are a few by the Huffington Post:
+Is this a sign of desperate times or an overly-litigious society?
+Or is it about people looking to make a fast buck?
+Just think about the frivolous lawsuits we read about every day.
+Here’s a few by the Huffington Post:

 - “Man Sues Parents For Lack Of Love”

 - “Is The MET Tricking Visitors Into Paying For Admission?”

 FRIVOLOUS LAWSUITS GROWING EXPONENTIALLY

 If I’d ever thought about filing the first one, my Mother would have shown me what a ‘lack-of-love’ is really all about Lol!!
 If this doesn’t resonate with you, then it’s because you either don’t watch the news or don’t live in the U.S. But wait…it doesn’t stop there.
 Speaking of unthinkable lawsuits, many hotel, restaurant and bar owners are constantly being attacked over ‘slip-and-fall’ accidents.
 It doesn’t stop there.
 Apparently, some people go to the local bar to pad their bank accounts.
 Clients tell me stories like these all the time.
 Here’s the latest fad: “Drive-by ADA lawsuits.”
 I was recently made aware of this by a very close friend and client.
 When I heard that story I felt as though I’d been sucker-punched.
 I can hardly imagine how he feels.